ClearBlade/clearblade-iot-core-migration/README.md

 **Running this tool in a GCloud instance in the same region as your registry will speed up the migration process.**

+**When migrating GATEWAYS the tool ensures that bound DEVICES exist, creates those DEVICES if they don't exist and binds them to the GATEWAYS.**

+**Rerunning the tool against previously migrated DEVICES and GATEWAYS will UPDATE them, if needed, and skip them if not.
+This includes updating GATEWAY to DEVICE associations (bindings).**

 ### Migration Tool compilation

 The tool was written in Go and therefore requires Go to be installed (https://golang.org/doc/install).
 In order to compile the tool for execution, the following steps need to be performed: